omarreis/LangTool/README.md

 The IDE package contains no new components, only an alternative TLang Component Editor.
 LangTool allows IDE integrated translation  work ( human or otherwise )

 * open dclLangTool.dpk.
-Buld and install the package.
+Build and install the package.

 When you install *LangTool* package aparently nothing happens.
 No component is added.
 To see LangTool in action: